jondegenhardt/dcat-perf/README.md

-# dcat
+# dcat-perf

-`dcat` is a very simple tool for examing some aspects of I/O performance using constructs available in the D programming language ecosystem. `dcat` reads input from a file or standard input and writes results to standard output.
+`dcat` is a very simple tool for examing performance of I/O facilities available in the D programming language ecosystem. `dcat` reads input from a file or standard input and writes results to standard output.
 Most tests focus on reading and writing line-by-line.
 Use Unix `time` or similar to get timing data.

 Clone this repo and build with LDC using the command:
 ```